 Impairment charges in 2015 include costs associated with our decision to move forward with an expansion of the guest rooms and convention space at Gaylord Texan.
 This capital project replaced a previously contemplated expansion that we began incurring design costs for during 2007 and had been subsequently put on hold.
-As the new project will be substantially different from the previously contemplated project, we incurred an impairment charge of \$16.3 million in the fourth quarter of 2015.
-In addition, during 2015, we incurred \$2.9 million in impairment charges related to assets previously used in special events programming that is being discontinued.
-During 2013, we incurred \$3.0 million in impairment charges, primarily associated with disposed equipment at Gaylord National and the decision not to move forward with a proposed expansion at Gaylord Palms in the near-term.
+As the new project is substantially different from the previously contemplated project, we incurred an impairment charge of \$16.3 million in the fourth quarter of 2015.
+In addition, during 2015, we incurred \$2.9 million in impairment charges related to assets previously used in special events programming that was discontinued.